emnify/product-docs/docs/services/connectivity/factory-test-mode.md

 # Factory test mode

 The factory test mode (FTM) feature allows you to test SIM cards before deploying to a production environment.
-SIM cards in FTM provide 100 KB of data usage and 10 SMS MT/MO free of charge.
+You can use SIMs in FTM up to defined data and SMS thresholds without incurring charges.

-In this state, you won't be charged the monthly SIM hosting fees and the data consumed won't affect the pooled allowance.
+In this state, you won't be charged the monthly SIM hosting fees, and the data consumed won't affect the pooled allowance.

 :::info
-FTM is only available for customers with the **Plus Package** or **Pro Package**.
+By default, FTM is only available for customers with the **Plus Package** or **Pro Package**.
+If you're on a different package but interested in FTM, contact [emnify support](/support).
 :::

 ## Deploy devices from FTM